 If the ratio of the k+1st term to the kth term in a power series is a polynomial in k, then the series is a (multiple of) a hypergeometric series, and you can read the parameters of the hypergeometric series off the polynomial.
 This ratio for our probability generating function works out to be

 and so the corresponding hypergeometric function is F(-M, –n; N – M – n + 1; x).
 The constant term of a hypergeometric function is always 1, so evaluating our probability generating function at 0 tells us what the constant is multiplying F(-M, –n; N – M – n + 1; x).
 Now

 The hypergeometric series above gives the original hypergeometric function as defined by Gauss, and may be the most common form in application.
 But the definition has been extended to have any number of rising powers in the numerator and denominator of the coefficients.
 The classical hypergeometric function of Gauss is denoted 2F1 because it has two falling powers on top and one on bottom.
-In general, the hypergeometric function pFq has p rising powers in the denominator and q rising powers in the denominator.
+In general, the hypergeometric function pFq has p rising powers in the numerator and q rising powers in the denominator.

 The CDF of a hypergeometric distribution turns out to be a more general hypergeometric function:

 where a = 1, b = k+1-M, c = k+1-n, d = k+2, and e = N+k+2-M–n.

 Thanks to Jan Galkowski for suggesting this topic via a comment on an earlier post, Hypergeometric bootstrapping.

 * * *